-The OECD/G20 Inclusive Framework on Base Erosion and Profit Shifting (IF) has agreed to develop a two-pillar solution to address the tax challenges arising from the digitalisation of the economy.
+The OECD/G20 Inclusive Framework on Base Erosion and Profit Shifting (IF) has agreed to develop a two-pillar solution to address the tax challenges that come from digitising the economy.
 New Zealand is a member of the OECD and IF.
-Further details on the two-pillar solution can be found on the OECD website.
+More details on the two-pillar solution are on the OECD website.

 Amount A of Pillar One

-Amount A of Pillar One co-ordinates a reallocation of taxing rights to market jurisdictions with respect to a share of the profits of the largest and most profitable multinational enterprises (MNEs) operating in their markets, regardless of their physical presence.
+Amount A of Pillar One co-ordinates a reallocation of taxing rights to market jurisdictions for a share of the profits of the largest and most profitable multinational enterprises (MNEs) operating in their markets, regardless of their physical presence.

 Amount A has not yet been finalised.
-Further information is available on the OECD website.
+More information is available on the OECD website.

 Amount B of Pillar One

-Amount B of Pillar One provides an optional simplified and streamlined transfer pricing approach that jurisdictions may opt to apply to in-country baseline marketing and distribution activities for fiscal years commencing on or after 1 January 2025.
-The OECD/G20 Inclusive Framework on BEPS’s report on Amount B of Pillar One is available on the OECD website.
+Amount B of Pillar One provides an optional simplified and streamlined transfer pricing approach.
+Jurisdictions may opt to apply this to in-country baseline marketing and distribution activities for fiscal years beginning on or after 1 January 2025.
+The OECD/G20 Inclusive Framework on BEPS’s report on Amount B of Pillar One is on the OECD website.

 Report on Amount B of Pillar One - OECD

-New Zealand has not opted to apply this approach, as such its introduction does not change our current rules or practice.
-Our existing simplification measure for small foreign-owned wholesale distributors remains available, and existing transfer pricing rules apply in all other cases.
+As New Zealand has not opted to apply this approach, its introduction does not change our current rules or practice.
+Our existing simplification measure for small foreign-owned wholesale distributors is still available, and existing transfer pricing rules apply in all other cases.

 Simplification measures for transfer pricing